tgirke/GEN242-2021/content/en/tutorials/github/github.md

 ## GitHub in GEN242

 + Note, this class will make heavy use of GitHub
-+ Homework assignments will be submitted to private GitHub repositories: one repository for each student
++ Homework assignments will be submitted and graded on GitHub Classroom
 + Course projects will also use private GitHub repositories: one repository for each course project (shared among students of each project)
 + Each student will need a personal GitHub account.
 They can be created [here](https://github.com/personal).
 + GitHub provides an unlimited number of free public repositories to each user.
-Via GitHub Education students can sign up for free private GitHub accounts (see [here](https://education.github.com)).
+Via GitHub Education students can sign up for an extended number of free private GitHub accounts (see [here](https://education.github.com)).
-+ All private GitHub accounts required for this class will be provided by the instructor via [GitHub Classroom](https://classroom.github.com/)
 + For beginners this [quick guide](https://guides.github.com/activities/hello-world/) may be useful

 ## What are Git and GitHub?

-+ Git is a distributed version control system similar to SVN
++ Git is a version control system similar to SVN
 + GitHub is an online social coding service based on Git
 + Combined Git/GitHub: environment for version control and social coding